Rucatues/Back-End-with-Mongoose/README.md

 ## Description

-This is a social network where women with High Blood Pressure in pregnancy can come to discuss their diagnosis.
+This is the backend of a social network where users can share their thoughts and react to others.
+Creates, reads, updates, and deletes users posts.
 This app follows the MVC paradigm, uses Express.js, and Mongoose as the ODM.

 ## Screenshot